These Quinoa Balls are soft and crispy vegan mock-meatballs perfect as nourishing, fun finger food for kids or appetizers.

 - Cucumber dip

 You can also freeze the balls, cooked or uncooked, for later.
-Bake the frozen quinoa balls or air fry frozen, no need to thaw.
+Bake the frozen quinoa balls or air fry them frozen.
+No need to thaw them.

 Frequently Asked Questions

 Can I Swap Sweet Potatoes For Something Else?